gmontamat/pyaw-reporting/README.md

 ## Overview

-[PyAwReporting](https://github.com/gmontamat/pyaw-reporting) is an open-source Python 2.7 script suitable for large scale AdWords API reporting.
+[PyAwReporting](https://github.com/gmontamat/pyaw-reporting) is an open-source Python 2.7 framework suitable for large scale AdWords API reporting.
 Output reports are comma-separated values (CSV) plaintext files.
 By default, the script uses 10 threads to download a report for each account.
-The number of threads used can be overwritten using the *-n* parameter.
+The number of threads used can be modified using the *-n* parameter.

 ## Quick Start